tldr-pages/tldr/pages/linux/firewall-cmd.md

 `firewall-cmd --reload`

-- Save the runtime configuration state to the permanent configuraion:
+- Save the runtime configuration state to the permanent configuration:

 `firewall-cmd --runtime-to-permanent`